preflighttech/preflight-tables/README.md

 ## Example: Gql Data

 Gql gets data from a GraphQL endpoint, using apollo.
 Pagination, ordering and searching are handled on the backend.
+This example assumes multiSort is disabled.

 ```javascript
 import React from 'react';